flexera-public/sca-codeinsight-reports-claim-files/README.md

 For registration purposes update the **baseURL** and **adminAuthToken** values within [registration.py](registration.py) to reflect the correct values to allow the report itself to be registered on the Code Insight server.

+### Registering the Report

+Prior to being able to call the script directly from within Code Insight it must be registered.
+The [registraion.py](registration.py) file can be used to directly register the report once the contents of this repository have been copied into the custom_report_script folder at the base Code Insight installation directory.
+Default values for the report options can be specified within the [registraion.py](registration.py) file

+To register this report:

+    python registration.py -reg

+To unregister this report:

+    python registration.py -unreg

 ## Usage

 This report is executed directly from within Revenera's Code Insight product.
 From the summary page of each Code Insight project it is possible to *generate* the **Claimed File Report** via the Custom Report Framework.
 Once this report has been selected for generation the following options can be entered